A topic from the subject of Chromatography in Chemistry.

 1. Draw a pencil line 2 cm from the bottom of a filter paper strip.

-5. Measure the distance traveled by each color and calculate the Rf value (distance traveled by color / distance traveled by solvent).
+7. Measure the distance traveled by each color component and the distance traveled by the solvent front.

-• Rf value calculation: Rf values are characteristic of each ink and can be used for identification.
+• Rf value calculation and interpretation: Rf values are characteristic of specific ink components under specific conditions.
+Comparison of Rf values from known and unknown inks can help in identification.

 Significance: